Galois Cohomology for Lubin-Tate $(\varphi_q,\Gamma_{LT})$-modules over Coefficient rings: Iwasawa Cohomology over Lubin-Tate Extensions

 which is perfect. \begin{remark} Note that the functors $\mathcal{H}^i(\Phi^\bullet(-))$ and $\mathcal{H}^i(\underline{\Psi}^\bullet(-))$ commute with direct limits.
 Therefore the pairing exists for any $M\in \varinjlim {\bf Mod}^{\varphi_q,\Gamma_{LT},\acute{e}t,tor}_{/\mathcal{O}_{\mathcal{E}}}$. \end{remark}

-Let $V \in {\bf Rep}_{\mathcal{O}_K}(G_K)$, and we define the Iwasawa cohomology over $K_{\infty}$ by
+Let $V \in {\bf Rep}_{\mathcal{O}_L}(G_K)$, and we define the Iwasawa cohomology over $K_{\infty}$ by

-where $L$ varies over the finite Galois extensions of $K$ contained in $K_{\infty}$, and the projective limit is taken with respect to the cohomological co-restriction maps.
-We now recall the following theorem of \cite[Theorem 5.13]{SV}, which gives a description of the Iwasawa cohomology groups in terms of $\underline{\Psi}^\bullet$ complex. \begin{theorem} Let $V \in {\bf Rep}_{\mathcal{O}_K-tor}^{dis}(G_K) $.
+where $F$ varies over the finite Galois extensions of $K$ contained in $K_{\infty}$, and the projective limit is taken with respect to the cohomological co-restriction maps.
+We now recall the following theorem of \cite[Theorem 5.13]{SV}, which gives a description of the Iwasawa cohomology groups. {\C We express the theorem in terms of the $\underline{\Psi}^\bullet$-complex.
+We will use this formulation later in stating Theorem \ref{Main7.3}.} \begin{theorem}\!\textup{\cite[Theorem 5.13]{SV}} Let $V \in {\bf Rep}_{\mathcal{O}_L-tor}^{dis}(G_K) $.
 Then the complex